Gernott/mask/Documentation/Guides/OverrideTCA.rst

    $GLOBALS['TCA']['tt_content']['columns']['tx_mask_your_field']['config']['some_option'] = 'some_value';

-Furthermore, starting from mask version 8.2, you have the option to enable field reuse, allowing you to configure and reuse fields directly in the mask UI or through the JSON configuration.
+Furthermore, starting from :ref:`Mask v8.2 <mask-8.2>`, you have the option to enable :ref:`Override Shared Fields <extension-override-shared-fields>`, allowing you to configure the same field differently per content element.
-For more detailed information, please refer to the :ref`"Create Content Elements" section <content-elements-shared-reuse>`, where you can find additional guidance and instructions on this topic.
+For more detailed information, please refer to the :ref:`"Create Content Elements" section <content-elements-shared-reuse>`, where you can find additional guidance and instructions on this topic.
-With reusing fields feature enabled, Mask will automatically generate TCA columnsOverride for almost all available options, making it easier to configure and customize your elements.
+With overriding shared fields feature enabled, Mask will automatically generate TCA :php:`columnsOverride` for almost all available options, making it easier to configure and customize your elements.

 Fields in custom tables
 -----------------------